 Make Spaces, Folders, Lists, and tasks private so only certain people can access them.
-You can also set individual permissions to limit what specific people can see and do.

 Spaces, Folders, Lists, tasks, and Goals are public by default.
 Dashboards are private by default.